-In the second step, we introduce the TeeShadow layer between the linear layers which serves as a placeholder for all the interposed nonlinear layers.
-During a model inference task, the TeeShadow layer simply switches to the Secure World to handle the nonlinear layers and returns back to the Normal World.
-Note that we treat all the newly added ShadowNet layers (LinearTransform, ShuffleChannel, PushMask and PopMask) as nonlinear layers and put them in the Secure World.
+\point{Step II} In Step II, we introduce an additional layer called \textit{TeeShadow} that replaces all the non-linear layers between two successive linear layers.
+This newly introduced layer serves as a placeholder for the interposed non-linear layers.
+During model inference, \textit{TeeShadow} switches to the Secure World to handle the non-linear layers and returns back to the Normal World after its completion.
+Note that all the newly added ShadowNet layers in Step I as well as the original non-linear layers are placed in the Secure World.

-For CNNs with shortcuts, such as ResNet\cite{he2016deep}, the TeeShadow layer needs to merge inputs from different branches.
-We present an illustration in Appendix~\ref{sec:resnet} to show how we handle shortcuts in ShadowNet.
+CNNs with shortcuts, such as ResNet~\cite{he2016deep} and InceptionNet~\cite{szegedy2015going}, contains branches and merges of different convolutional operations in its data-flow.
+We address this by introducing a new operation called \emph{TeeMerge} as shown in Fig~\ref{fig:resnet}.
+Unlike \emph{TeeShadow} which takes a single input, \emph{TeeMerge} can take multiple inputs and produce the corresponding output.

-Hence, the overall rule is simple: the linear layers remain unchanged; the nonlinear layers are replaced with a TeeShadow layer, as shown in Figure~\ref{fig:model-converter}.
-Model Part A contains weights for the transformed linear layers which is stored in the Normal World.
-Model Part B contains weights for all the others layers that reside in the Secure World.
+In a nutshell during Step II, the non-linear layers are replaced with \textit{TeeShadow} layers and the linear layers remain unchanged, as shown in Fig.~\ref{fig:model-converter}.